liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/07-store-types/01-store-types-intro.markdown

 The Simple File System Store is the default store.
 It stores Documents and Media files on the server's file system (local or mounted).
-This store is heavily bound to @product@'s database.
+This store is heavily bound to @sharepoint@'s database.
 The store's default root folder is `[Liferay Home]/data/document_library`.
 You can change this via the `dl.store.file.system.root.dir=` property in a `portal-ext.properties` file, or in the Control Panel.
 For instructions on this, see the